tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

  - Description of preliminary data preprocessing
    - Data cleaning: Remove the irrelevant observations from collect data, including the null value and duplicate data.
 Check the outlier?
 (Box and whiker plot)
-   - Data intergration: combime independent variable and dependent variable.
+   - Data intergration: combime independent variable and dependent variable each year as one table (2015-2019)
      -	Independent variable: provincial population, crime rate, household income, climate, number of colleges
      -	Dependent variable: house price
-   - Data reduction: reduce dimensionality if need using the reshape().
+   - Data reduction: reduce dimensionality (reshape/scale)
-   - Data type transfer: change string to interger/float
+   - Data type transfer: change string to float type

 - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
-   - Check the ML model by creating a multi variable linear models to predict the house price compare with the actual house price accruacy.
-And predict the next three years house price.

-- Description of how data was split into training and testing sets
    - Take each province as a group, for a total of 10 groups.
 In 2015, 5 selected characteristics were analyzed to derive the impact (correlation) of each characteristic on house prices. and list the corresponding graphs (heatmaps, scatterplots, histograms)

+- Description of how data was split into training and testing sets
+   - Two years of data are used as the training set, and the remaining three years are used as the test set.
+Check whether the impact of each year's characteristics on housing prices has changed significantly, or remains at a stable level.

 - Explanation of model choice, including limitations and benefits
    - Limitation
      - The model can only show the effects of selected features and cannot analyze factors that were not selected.